Mortgage Calculator: Tax Benefits

 What are the tax benefits of owning a home?

 After buying a home, you can deduct mortgage interest, interest points, property taxes, and mortgage insurance premiums using an itemized income tax form.
-However, due to various restrictions, you should always consult with your financial advisor to understand the best way to take advantage of these options.
+However, due to various restrictions, you should always consult with your financial consultant to understand the best way to take advantage of these options.

 You may also earn an additional tax break for energy-saving home improvements you make after purchase.
 Other home improvements, such as landscaping, roofing, fencing, etc., may be listed as well.
 You will not be able to deduct these expenses, but the cost of improvements will be added to the purchase price of your home.
 The profits made as the result of these improvements may be tax-free when you sale the home.